hajami0802/Minu/preprocessing/README.md

 # DICOM Preprocessing for Lung Cancer Risk Prediction

-A comprehensive preprocessing pipeline for CT DICOM series that handles longitudinal time-point scans (T0, T1, T2).
+A comprehensive preprocessing pipeline for LDCT DICOM series that handles longitudinal time-point scans (T0, T1, T2).
 The preprocessed outputs are compatible with deep learning models for lung cancer risk prediction feature extraction.

 ## ✨ Features